makinacorpus/drupal-ucms/PORTING.md

  - [x] PORTED - site: restore SSO, moving features from ucms_sso in
  - [x] PORTED - ucms_sso
  - all: get rid of PHP_SAPI === 'cli' or drupal_is_cli()
+ - all: restore SQL constraints for other modules
  - all: rewrite all tests
  - dashboard: excessively test actions subsystem
  - dashboard: improve page controller trait